rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 ---

 This document is compatible with NGINX Ingress Controller 1.11 and later.
-A new setting 'use-cluster-ip' was introduced that provides compatibility with Istio Service Mesh.
+A new setting `use-cluster-ip` was introduced that provides compatibility with Istio Service Mesh.

 Without this setting NGINX Ingress Controller will send traffic direct to individual pods of a service that is configured as the upstream.
 While this behavior is very powerful in granting additional controls with loadbalancing, persistence, and advanced health check behavior to the applications executing in the upstream service pods, it is not compatible with Istio Service Mesh.

 With the release of NGINX Ingress controller 1.11, NGINX Ingress Controller can be used as the Ingress gateway for Istio Service Mesh.
 This tutorial covers how to implement a topology that places the power and wide capabilities of the NGINX Ingress Controller in front of Istio Service Mesh.